-Life insurance riders help customize your life insurance policy.
-The waiver of premium rider will pay for all of your future life insurance premiums if the insured happens to become disabled.
+When you use life insurance riders, they can help customize your life insurance policy to exactly how you want it.
+The waiver of premium rider will pay for all of your future life insurance premiums if you happen to become disabled.
 This waiver of premium rider is not included with every policy.
 It’s an optional rider that you typically have to pay an extra fee to include.
-The waiver of premium rider is one of the most popular life insurance riders available to shoppers.
+The waiver of premium rider is sold by the best life insurance companies and it’s one of the most popular riders available to shoppers.

 Definition of Waiver of Premium Rider